Regular Diet

 Weight Regain

 The possibility of weight regain typically rears it head about 2-5 years after surgery.
-The best strategy is to recognize the gain early and examine the possibility for the regain.
+The best strategy is to recognize it early and examine the possibility for the regain.
 One challenge may be your body’s natural ability to adapt after surgery.
 The amount of calories you absorb from your meals now is greater than what you could absorb for the first year after surgery.
 Another challenge may be an increase in your pouch (stomach) size.
 The stomach is a muscle and capable of stretching when increased amounts of food are consumed over time.
 This is also a good time to look at your daily habits.
 Similar to weight loss plateaus, take a look at your diet and physical activity.
 Have you been less aware of your food choices?
 Have you put off exercising?
 Are you “grazing” on food all day?
 Remember, weight loss surgery only stops you from overeating in a moment.
 Make sure to follow up with the doctor and clinic as we are here to help prevent and tackle these challenges with you.

 Follow Up